NSW CTP Claim

 If your insurer has denied your surgery or classified your shoulder tear as a "minor injury," you need an expert legal review.
 Speak to Stephen Young today.

 General information only.
-This form and portal do not automatically lodge your claim and do not create a solicitor-client relationship.
+This form does not automatically lodge your claim and does not create a solicitor-client relationship.
 We only act after we accept your matter and a signed costs agreement/retainer is in place.
 See our Terms & Conditions and Privacy Policy.